CodeYourFuture/syllabus-archive/js-core/lesson3.md

 ```

 ## method
 A function which is a property of an object is called a `method`.
-When is a function is invoked as a method `this` will refer to the parent object.
+When a function is invoked as a method `this` will refer to the parent object.

 ```js
 var library = {